-In February 2016, the Financial Accounting Standards Board, or FASB, issued Accounting Standards Update No. 2016-02, or ASU 2016-02, Leases (Topic 842), which requires lessees to recognize assets and liabilities for operating leases with lease terms greater than twelve months in the balance sheet.
+In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842) (ASU 2016-02), which requires lessees to recognize assets and liabilities for operating leases with lease terms greater than twelve months in the balance sheet.
 The update also requires improved disclosures to help users of financial statements better understand the amount, timing and uncertainty of cash flows arising from leases.
 ASU 2016-02 is effective for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years, with early adoption permitted.
-We are currently evaluating the impact of the adoption of ASU 2016-02 on its consolidated financial statements and disclosures.
+We are currently evaluating the impact of the adoption of ASU 2016-02 in our financial statements and disclosures.
+The adoption is expected to result in a significant increase in the total assets and liabilities reported in our consolidated balance sheet.